At the Emotional Health CBT Clinic, we take the time to

 are both very common issues that up to one in four women, and one in eight men,

 will suffer from at some point in their lives.
-However, there is hope;
+However, there is hope; Cognitive Behavioural Therapy (CBT) can help.
+CBT is an evidence-based

 treatment that is proven to help those struggling with Depression and Dysthymia